-It’s the last walk of my Tasmanian holiday… or stroll… I’ve headed to Cape Tourville with the kids in the hope of finding a great sunset vantage spot.
+It’s the last walk of my Tasmanian holiday… or in this case, more of a stroll.
+I’ve headed to Cape Tourville with the kids in the hope of finding a great sunset vantage spot.
 The boardwalk around the headland makes it fairly effortless walking – but it’s hard to imagine we were swimming at Wineglass Bay earlier in the day.
-It feels like it’s freezing, which is not helped by the strong wind.
+It feels like it’s freezing, partly because of the strong winds at this exposed location on the coast.

 The boardwalk winds along the rocky coastline and around the unmanned and automatic lighthouse that was built in 1971.
-Replacing the inaccessible Cape Forestier Lighthouse, the Cape Tourville Lighthouse was built at the same time as a new lighthouse at Point Home, to provide guidance for bulk carriers carrying wood chips from the Triabunna wood chip mill.
+Replacing the inaccessible Cape Forestier Lighthouse, the Cape Tourville Lighthouse was built at the same time as a new lighthouse at Point Home.
+It provides guidance for bulk carriers carrying wood chips from the Triabunna wood chip mill.

 The attraction of the Cape Tourville walk and its inclusion on Tasmania’s “60 Great Short Walks” is due to the fabulous coastal scenery.
 Near the start of the walk (if you’re doing it in a counter-clockwise direction) are views to the south-west of Freycinet Peninsula.